Hepatitis B

 Who is more likely to get hepatitis B?

-• were born in a part of the world where 2 percent or more of the population has hepatitis B infection
+- were born in a part of the world where hepatitis B is common

-• were born in the United States, didn’t receive the hepatitis B vaccine as an infant, and have parents who were born in an area where 8 percent or more of the population had hepatitis B infection
+- were born in the United States, didn’t receive the hepatitis B vaccine as an infant, and have parents who were born in an area where the number of people with hepatitis B is high

 People are also more likely to have hepatitis B if they

-In the United States, hepatitis B spreads among adults mainly through contact with infected blood through the skin, such as during injection drug use, and through sexual contact.12
+In the United States, hepatitis B spreads among adults mainly through contact with infected blood through the skin.
+This contact most often occurs during injection drug use or through sexual contact.

 Should I be screened for hepatitis B?

 Screening is testing for a disease in people who have no symptoms.
-Doctors use blood tests to screen for hepatitis B. Many people who have hepatitis B don’t have symptoms and don’t know they are infected with hepatitis B. Screening tests can help doctors diagnose and treat hepatitis B, which can lower your chances of developing serious health problems.
+Doctors use blood tests to screen for hepatitis B. Many people who have hepatitis B don’t have symptoms and don’t know they are infected.
+Screening tests can help doctors diagnose and treat hepatitis B, which can lower your chances of developing serious health problems.

 What are the complications of hepatitis B?

 Hepatitis B may lead to serious complications.
-Early diagnosis and treatment can lower your chances of getting complications.
+Early diagnosis and treatment can help prevent complications.

 Acute hepatitis B complications

-In rare cases, acute hepatitis B can lead to acute liver failure, a condition in which the liver fails suddenly.
-People with acute liver failure may require a liver transplant.
+In rare cases, acute hepatitis B can lead to acute liver failure, a condition in which the liver suddenly stops working properly.
+People with acute liver failure may need a liver transplant.

 Chronic hepatitis B complications